InspiryThemes/realhomes-docs/docs/translation.md

-# Translating The Theme
+# **Translation**

+### **Language Packs**

+Real Homes Theme come with multiple human as well as machine translated languages which are listed below.

+#### **Human Translated Languages**

+- Spanish
+- French
+- Italian
+- German
+- Portuguese
+- Turkish

+#### **Machine Translated Languages**

+There are lots of machine translated language packs available and we have made a separate repository so if anyone wants to contribute to it they can do it.
+The respository can be accesses here: https://github.com/InspiryThemes/realhomes-translations (feel free to contribute if you can).

+### **Translating Real Homes Theme**

 **Real Homes Theme** is fully translation ready.

-For translation to only one language please visit [This Knowledge Base Article](https://support.inspirythemes.com/knowledgebase/how-to-translate-your-theme-to-your-language/)
+To translate it to one language then please visit [This Knowledge Base Article](https://support.inspirythemes.com/knowledgebase/how-to-translate-your-theme-to-your-language/)

 **OR**